sketchboard/blog/blog/_posts/2015-01-27-sketch-gallery.md

 ---

-Sketch Gallery supports a way to share how you think about Sketch Design.
+Sketch Gallery is a new service that supports a way to share how you think about Sketch Design.
 Share how you approach problems by sketching.
 Site is like GitHub for public projects, get inspired or inspire others.

 ![Sketch Gallery](/img/sketch-gallery.png)